guidosette/GFRefreshControl/README.md

 ![Alt Text](https://github.com/guidosette/GFLoadingAnimationView/blob/master/photo.gif)

 Custom and customizable refresh control animation for ScrollView and TableView.
+Custom and customizable refresh control animation for ScrollView and TableView.
+You can use your custom image and change backgrounf, image colors.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.